-"Permitted Security Interest" means any Security Interest (i) in respect of any Relevant Indebtedness or Relevant Sukuk Obligation of any member of the Group incurred (a) to finance the ownership, acquisition, development, redevelopment or operation of any asset or (b) to finance or facilitate the receipt of any specified revenues or receivables in respect of which the Person or Persons to whom any such Relevant Indebtedness or Relevant Sukuk Obligation is or may be owed by such member of the Group (for the purposes of this definition, the "Borrower") has or have no recourse whatsoever to any other member of the Group for the repayment thereof other than (1) recourse to the relevant Borrower for amounts limited to the cash flow or the net cash flow from such asset, revenues or receivables, as the case may be, and/or (2) recourse to the proceeds of enforcement of any Security Interest (x) given by such Borrower over such asset, revenues or receivables or the income, cash flow or other proceeds deriving therefrom and/or (y) given by any owner of a voting equity interest in a Borrower over such equity interest to secure such Relevant Indebtedness or Relevant Sukuk Obligation; provided, that the extent of such recourse to such Borrower is limited solely to the amount of any recoveries made in respect of such enforcement; or (ii) securing Relevant Indebtedness or Relevant Sukuk Obligations of any Person existing at the time that such Person is acquired by or merged into or consolidated with any member of the Group; provided, however, that such Security Interest was not created in contemplation of such acquisition, merger or consolidation and does not extend to any assets or property of any member of the Group other than that of such Person prior to such acquisition, merger or consolidation, as the case may be.
+"Permitted Security Interest" means any Security Interest (i) in respect of any Relevant Indebtedness or Relevant Sukuk Obligation of any member of the Group incurred (a) to finance the ownership, acquisition, development, redevelopment or operation of any asset or (b) to finance or facilitate the receipt of any specified asset, revenues or receivables in respect of which the Person or Persons to whom any such Relevant Indebtedness or Relevant Sukuk Obligation is or may be owed by such member of the Group (for the purposes of this definition, the "Borrower") has or have no recourse whatsoever to any other member of the Group for the repayment thereof other than (1)

+recourse to the relevant Borrower for amounts limited to the cash flow or the net cash flow from such asset, revenues or receivables, as the case may be, and/or (2) recourse to the proceeds of enforcement of any Security Interest (x) given by such Borrower over such asset, revenues or receivables or the income, cash flow or other proceeds deriving therefrom and/or (y) given by any owner of a voting equity interest in a Borrower over such equity interest to secure such Relevant Indebtedness or Relevant Sukuk Obligation; provided that the extent of such recourse to such Borrower is limited solely to the amount of any recoveries made in respect of such enforcement; (ii) securing Relevant Indebtedness or Relevant Sukuk Obligations of any Person existing at the time that such Person is acquired by or merged into or consolidated with any member of the Group; provided, however, that such Security Interest was not created in contemplation of such acquisition, merger or consolidation and does not extend to any assets or property of any member of the Group other than that of such Person prior to such acquisition, merger or consolidation, as the case may be; or (iii) upon, or with respect to, any present or future business, undertakings, assets or revenues of any member of the Group, including any uncalled capital or any part thereof, which is created pursuant to any Relevant Indebtedness or any Relevant Sukuk Obligation whereby the payment obligations in connection therewith are secured on a segregated pool of assets (whether held by the Issuer, the Guarantor or any of their respective Principal Subsidiaries, as the case may be, or any third party guarantor) (any such Relevant Indebtedness or Relevant Sukuk Obligation, a "Covered Bond"), provided that, the then aggregate existing balance sheet value of receivables subject to such Security Interest, when aggregated with any and all existing Security Interests, in each case created in respect of Covered Bonds does not, on the date of the relevant issuance, exceed 15.0 per cent. of the consolidated total assets of the Group (as shown in the then most recent audited consolidated financial statements of the Group).